-- The pipelines are not regulated as a public utility by the CPUC; the CPUC is not assumed to be the lead agency under CEQA. - Where feasible, pipelines will be routed within established pipeline, transportation, or energy corridors or routes that may have been previously assessed on past projects. - Pipelines within these routes can be constructed in accordance with current regulatory specifications.
+- As a hydrogen pipeline, it is not expected to be subject to FERC's exclusive authority under the NGA. - As an interstate hydrogen pipeline assumed to have overall federal oversight and a NEPA lead agency (agency not yet defined). - Within California, the pipelines are not regulated as a public utility by the CPUC; the CPUC is not assumed to be the lead agency under CEQA. - Where feasible, pipelines will be routed within established pipeline, transportation, or energy corridors or routes that may have been previously assessed on past projects. - Pipelines will be constructed underground and impacts from installation will be temporary. - Pipelines will be constructed in accordance with current regulatory specifications.
 Unforeseen changes in regulations often have rippling effects in multiple issue areas. - State and local regulatory agencies may reduce or increase permit times provided in this analysis based on the hydrogen-related permitting procedures in place at the time of application submittal. - Pipeline routes are generally designed to avoid areas that would be considered highly challenging for environmental reasons such as national parks.
-However, since only a cursory review of environmental permitting would made, this study cannot consider all permitting scenarios.
+However, since only a cursory review of environmental permitting was made, this study cannot consider all permitting scenarios.
 Permitting risk for the pipelines would be considered high. - Where possible, pipelines routes have been located within public land or city ROW, and private ROW avoided to the extent feasible.
-This analysis assumes the second provided can be reduced in constrained urban and regulated areas. - • - The space necessary to lay pipelines is available within the existing pipeline route corridor; corridors can accommodate pipeline size and design specifications. - Risk and hazards associated with locating multiple large diameter hydrogen pipelines operating at high pressure within the same corridor is not evaluated in this analysis. - Pipeline operation is not anticipated to result in regulated emissions (e.g., flares) and CARB or California's local air districts (either air quality management districts [AQMDs] or Air Pollution Control Districts [APCDs] operational permits are not required).
+This analysis assumes the second provided can be reduced in constrained urban and regulated areas. - The space necessary to lay pipelines is available within the existing pipeline route corridor; corridors can accommodate pipeline size and design specifications. - Risk and hazards associated with locating multiple large diameter hydrogen pipelines operating at high pressure within the same corridor is not evaluated in this analysis. - Pipeline operation is not anticipated to result in regulated emissions (e.g., flares) and CARB or California's local air districts (either air quality management districts [AQMDs] or Air Pollution Control Districts [APCDs] operational permits are not required).